-If the application is selected for peer review, the interviews will be held in the month of November 2019.
+If the application is shortlisted, the interviews would be held in the month of November 2020.

 In a given round, only one application would be allowed from a Lead Institution.
 Further, no more than one application would be accepted from a researcher as PI or co-PI in a given round.
 Resubmission of proposals declined at the Funding Committee stage would normally not be allowed, unless specified by the Funding Committee, in which case the specified conditions would have to be fulfilled.
 If declined at the Funding Committee stage, the same proposal cannot be submitted again.
 However, if a proposal has been declined at the Screening Committee stage, it could be resubmitted in future rounds.

 You will not be funded if you are:

 All queries may be directed to [email protected] Queries will NOT be entertained on phone calls to the India Alliance office.